 Do you provide a case?

-Cases are optional and can be purchased by themselves or alongside any new instrument listed in our webstore, We currently offer a soft Namana backpack carrying case for $119, and a Armored Namana carrying case for $200 that can be shipped with any purchased handpan on our webstore.
+Cases are optional and can be purchased by themselves or alongside any new instrument listed in our website, We currently offer a soft Namana backpack carrying case for $119, and an Armored Namana carrying case for $200 that can be shipped with any purchased handpan on our website.

 We have very secure and safe methods for shipping instruments without cases both domestic and internationally.

 Will my pan go out of tune if it gets hot?